Update: August 22, 2025

 Or send us a private message through social media:

-For information about the new hospital proposal, which is not affiliated with this levy, click HERE.
+For information about the hospital’s hybrid renovation proposal, which is not affiliated with this levy, click HERE.

 Okanogan Douglas County Public Hospital District No. 1